Formation and cause of algae and fungal attack

 - Moisture from the soil in moorland

-- Biological residues on the material, such.
-Bird droppings, pollen and leaves
+- Biological residues on the material, such as Bird droppings, pollen and leaves

 - Rural environments (are good breeding grounds for algae and fungi)